ahmadabd/bing-wallpaper-ubuntu/README.md

 ## bing-wallpaper-ubuntu

-This script download bing wallpaper and set it in ubuntu Desktop background and any gnome Desktop.
+it download bing.com wallpaper and set it as ubuntu Desktop background.

 This program is written by Ahmad Abdollahzade.
 Enjoy it :)

-it download http://www.bing.com/ wallpaper and set it as ubuntu Desktop background.

 # Usage:

 This script needs 'curl' that should be install.

+1-
-First run these commands on terminal :
+run these commands on terminal :
 ```
     sudo apt update
     sudo apt install python-pip
     pip install -r requirements.txt
 ```
+2-
 run this program by execIndex.sh file:
 ```
     ./execIndex.sh